canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-06-23-lets-read-umineko-episode-3-part-13.md

 Rosa, who still believes the morning's murders were fake because of the outlandish locked-room puzzle, reluctantly agrees.

 Battler reaches the same conclusion as me, and panics, realising he is powerless to affect the narrative playing out.
 He shouts for someone to notice.
-Beato is here, and cackles about it in her inimicable way.
+Beato is here, and cackles about it in her inimitable way.

 She raises the point that, per Battler's hypothesis that the culprit in the first twilight died in an accident, there should be nobody left to do more murders.
 But as much as Battler's role is to provide rational explanations, he can't escape noticing the way the plot of these games always goes...